Itheum/core-sol-bonding-staking-sc/README.md

 Configure your deployed contract using the interactions node script.

 Go into the interactions Folder, and run the script as `bun index.ts` as you comment out sections you want to run.
 We use `bun` so you can run the TS files.
-You can also use `npx ts-node index.ts `
+You can also use `npx ts-node index.ts `.
+Note that sometimes some commands can fail with an error like "TokenAccountNotFound" -- this may just be due to congestion, so try again or add some "sleeps" between tasks.

+## Upgrade contract

+- Update your code as needed and then run `anchor build`
+- Then make sure `Anchor.toml` has the right settings for your target environment and keys
+- Then `anchor deploy`